chrismaddalena/ODIN/README.md

 ![ODIN](https://github.com/chrismaddalena/viper/raw/master/ODIN.png)

-`Current version: v1.9.1 "Muninn"`
+`Current version: v1.9.2 "Muninn"`

 A Python tool for automating intelligence gathering, asset discovery, and reporting.
 ODIN is still in active development, so check the dev branch for the bleeding edge.
 Feedback is welcome!

-Note: ODIN is designed to be run on Linux.
-About 90% of it will absolutely work on Windows or MacOS with Python 3 and a copy of urlcrazy, but `extract`, used for pulling metadata from non-PDF files (mostly Office documents), is exclusive to Linux.
+**Note:** ODIN is designed to be run on Linux.
+99% of it will absolutely work on Windows or MacOS with Python 3 and a copy of urlcrazy, but the `extract` tool, used for pulling metadata from non-PDF files (i.e. Office documents), is exclusive to Linux.
 You'll be fine using an OS without access to `extract`, but you'll see some warnings and get less information.
 You can always extract the metadata yourself later from the donwloaded files!

 You may also want a SQLite3 database viewer/browser (to run your own custom queries against the OSINT database) and Neo4j installed (to view graphs of the external perimeter).
+Neo4j is *strongly* recommended!
+The graphs and tables you can create are powerful tools for analysis and presentations.
+See the NEO4J.md documentation in the docs folder for examples and additional information.

 ## First Things First
 ODIN is made possible through the help, input, and work provided by others.
 Therefore, this project is entirely open source and available to all to use/modify.
 Have fun :D